Estates of the realm: Dynamics

 This static view of society was predicated on inherited positions.
 Commoners were universally considered the lowest order.
 The higher estates' necessary dependency on the commoners' production, however, often further divided the otherwise equal common people into burghers (also known as bourgeoisie) of the realm's cities and towns, and the peasants and serfs of the realm's surrounding lands and villages.
-A person's estate and position within it were usually inherited from the father and his occupation, similar to a caste within that system.
+A person's estate and position within it were usually inherited from their father and his occupation, resembling a caste system.
 In many regions and realms, there also existed population groups born outside these specifically defined resident estates.

 The estates of the realm were not merely descriptive or informal divisions.
 The legal and political status of a person was strongly dependent on his estate.
 Medieval law was usually not codified or uniform, but the sources of law were diverse.
 Different laws applied to different estates, and the estates held distinct privileges.
 A nobleman or cleric could not be sentenced by an ordinary court.
 One set of laws governed the conduct of the merchants, another governed the feudal system, and the church was governed by its own laws.
 The application of canon law, which originated in the church, was more widespread than in modern times.
 The expressions of these rights varied by country.
 For instance, in Sweden, the right to conduct international trade was subject to licensing and typically only given to burghers.
 In some countries, non-nobles were legally prohibited from wearing clothing that was considered too luxurious by sumptuary laws.

 Legislative bodies or advisory bodies to a monarch were traditionally grouped along lines of these estates, with the monarch above all three estates.
 Meetings of the estates of the realm became early legislative and judicial parliaments.
 Monarchs often sought to legitimize their power by requiring oaths of fealty from the estates.
 Today, in most countries, the estates have lost all their legal privileges, and are mainly of historical interest.
 The nobility may be an exception, for instance due to legislation against false titles of nobility.

 One of the earliest political pamphlets to address these ideas was called "What Is the Third Estate?"
 (Qu'est-ce que le tiers-état?)
 It was written by Abbé Emmanuel Joseph Sieyès in January 1789, shortly before the start of the French Revolution.